 This bill amends sections of the North Dakota Century Code concerning sexual assault restraining orders and domestic violence protection orders.
 It allows victims of sexual assault, or their guardians, to seek restraining orders from the court, detailing the necessary petition requirements and the process for obtaining temporary and permanent orders.
 The bill specifies that a temporary restraining order can be issued if there are reasonable grounds to believe that sexual assault has occurred, and it outlines the prohibitions that can be placed on the respondent, such as contacting or harassing the victim.
 Additionally, the bill establishes penalties for violations of these orders, including class A misdemeanors and class C felonies for subsequent violations.

-Significantly, the bill introduces provisions to ensure the confidentiality of victims' identities in protection orders, mandating that their names be redacted from public records.
-It also stipulates that hearings related to these applications will be closed to the public, allowing only certain individuals, such as the parties involved and their attorneys, to be present.
-This aims to create a more supportive environment for victims during legal proceedings.
-Overall, the bill seeks to enhance the legal framework for protecting victims of sexual assault and domestic violence in North Dakota.
+Furthermore, the bill introduces provisions to ensure the confidentiality of victims' identities in protection orders, mandating that their names be redacted from public records.
+It also stipulates that hearings on applications for both sexual assault restraining orders and domestic violence protection orders will be closed to the public, allowing only certain individuals, such as the parties involved and their attorneys, to be present.
+This legislation aims to enhance the protection of victims and streamline the legal processes surrounding restraining orders in cases of sexual assault and domestic violence.